In Focus: Charles Sheeler's cool take on 'America without that damned French flavor'

-An exhibition at the Ashmoleon brings together a wonderful collection of American avant-garde works rarely seen on this side of the Atlantic.
+An exhibition at the Ashmoleon brings together some a wonderful collection of American avant-garde works rarely seen on this side of the Atlantic.
 Lilias Wigan takes an in-depth look at one of the key works: Water, by Charles Sheeler.

 During the interwar periods of the 1920s and 30s, American artists like Edward Hopper, George Ault, Marsden Hartley and Charles Sheeler crossed the Atlantic to experience art of the Italian, French and German masters.